ansien/ECS/README.md

 # BrowserByte/ECS

 Simple Entity Component System written in TypeScript.

+**Warning: This package is currently not being maintained.
+Use [ECSY](https://ecsy.io/) instead.**

 ## Features